padok-team/docs-terraform-guidelines/README.md

 ## 🎯 Our purpose

 This documentation is provided by the Padok IaC Guild.
-Its purpose is to present some guidelines and best practices about terraform development.
+Its purpose is to present guidelines and best practices about terraform development.

 You do not have to see these guidelines as an absolute truth but more as a proposition to answer frequently asked questions and avoid issues you will often face in your projects.